 Co-opt: (v.)
 1. divert to or use in a role different from the usual or original one.
 2. adopt (an idea or policy) for one’s own use

-The race is supposed to end in something called a “Color Festival” (actually in quotes on the website as well).
+The race ends with a “Color Festival” (actually in quotes on the website as well).
 Sounds an awful lot like a digestible name for Holi.
-Sorta like how white people call Diwali the “Festival of Lights” even though this is a major over-simplification—I don’t think we just light a whole bunch of candles and call it a night.
-Nope, we tell stories from the Ramayana, share sweets and gifts, say prayers, and welcome the New Year.
-And at Holi, we don’t simply throw colors in each other’s faces—it’s a place to play with people you love and revel in the vibrancy of spring.
-One of our favorite and most colorful holidays is being, pun intended, white-washed.
-And it’s like we’ve been completely eradicated from this event as nowhere on the Color Run™ website is there mention of India, Holi, Krishna, or even spring.
-Apparently this is a completely organic creation of the Color Run™ head honchos.
-And they’re making loads of money off of it.
+Sort of like how white people call Diwali the “Festival of Lights” even though this is a major over-simplification—I don’t think we just light a whole bunch of candles and call it a night.
+Nope, we tell stories from the Hindu scripture, the Ramayana, share sweets and gifts, say prayers and welcome the New Year.